DGKSK8LIFE/News-Article-Templating-System/checklist.md

 6. Improved documentation and organization
 7. Get stylesheet to work in Post.html
 8. Working Search System
-9. Working Article Previews (sort of)
+9. Working Article Previews that hyperlink to their designated articles(sort of)

 ## TODO